 As of

-June 30, 2019 December 31, 2018
+June December 31, 2018

 Operating lease right-of-use asset (1) \$ 30,211 \$

 Purchase deposits 5,000 1,800

 Deferred finance costs, net (2) 1,645 2,295

 Other assets (3) 3,166 2,416

 Leasing costs, net 477 481

 Interest rate hedge assets 32 2,991

 Deferred expenses and other assets, net \$ 40,531 \$ 9,983

-- Operating lease right-of-use asset relates to a property that is majority-owned by a third party and is ground leased to the Company.
+Operating lease right-of-use asset relates to a property that is majority-owned by a third party and is ground leased to the Company.
 The Company is obligated to pay the owner of the property \$0.4 million, subject to adjustment for changes in the CPI, per year through 2044; however, the Company's ground lease tenant at the property pays this expense directly under the terms of a master lease.
 Operating lease right-of-use asset is amortized on a straight-line basis over the term of the lease and is recorded in "Real estate expense" in the Company's consolidated statements of operations (refer to Note 3).
-For the three and six months ended June 30, 2019, the Company recognized \$0.1 million and \$0.2 million, respectively, in "Other income" from its operating lease right-of-use asset.
+For the three and six months ended June 30, 2019, the Company conspilated statements of operatively, in "Other income" from its operating lease right-of-use asset.
 The related operating lease liability (see table below) equals the present value of the minimum rental payments due under the lease discounted at the Company's incremental secured borrowing rate for a similar asset estimated to be 5.5%.
+Effective with the adoption of ASU 2016-02 on January 1, 2019, the Company's company's incremental secured borrowing rate for a similar asset estimated to be 5.5%.
+Effective with the adoption of ASU 2016-02 on January 1, 2019, the Company's company's incremental secured borrowing rate for a similar asset estimated to be 5.5%.
+Effective with the adoption of ASU 2016-02 on January 1, 2019, the Company's company's incremental secured borrowing rate for a similar asset estimated to be 5.5%.
+Effective with the adoption of ASU 2016-02 on January 1, 2019, the Company's incremental balance of borrowing to a below-market lease asset, net" on the Company's network asset.
+The related balance of borrowing the balance of balance (1)consolidated balance sheets.

-Effective with the adoption of ASU 2016-02 on January 1, 2019, the Company reclassified \$24.8 million relating to a below-market lease asset acquired as part of a business combination (refer to Note 4) from "Real estate-related intangible assets, net" to "Deferred expenses and other assets, net" on the Company's consolidated balance sheets. - (2) Accumulated amortization of deferred finance costs was \$2.5 million and \$1.7 million as of June 30, 2019 and December 31, 2018, respectively. - (3) For the three and six months ended June 30, 2019, the Company recognized \$0.3 million and \$4.0 million, respectively, of percentage rent in "Operating lease income" in the Company's consolidated statement of operations.
+Accumulated amortization of deferred finance costs was \$2.5 million and \$1.7 million as of June 30, 2019 and December 31, 2018, respectively.
+For the three and six months ended June 30, 2019, the Company recognized \$0.3 million and \$4.0 million, respectively, of percentage rent in "Operating lease income" in the Company's consolidated statement of operations.